hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/slides/01/content.md

 Important things to think about:
    * How would one implement a singly linked list in C++?
 In particular, what members would your struct's have?
-      * Node likely have pointer to nodes elsewhere on the heap.
+      * Nodes likely have pointers to nodes elsewhere on the heap.
 How does one represent a heap-pointer in Rust?
    * What are the ownership semantics of a singly linked list?
 The list must (transitively) own the whole list.
 Node may "own" other nodes...

+---

+## Loose Ends...

+> First, any borrow must last for **a scope no greater** than that of the owner.
+> Second, you may have one or the other of these two kinds of borrows, but not
+> both **at the same time**:
+>
+>    * one or more references (&T) to a resource,
+>    * exactly one mutable reference (&mut T).

+-- _The Rust Book_

+   * What is the "scope" of a borrow?
+   * What is the "scope" of data?
+   * What does it mean for borrow to exist "at the same time"?

+We'll talk about these questions in future lectures.

 ---